Data Visualization PPT: 4 Chart Fixes for Managers

 1. Use color to focus on the most important message

-If you’re including data, it is generally to prove a certain point or convey one piece of information.
+Most data slides I see are overloaded with information.
+If you’re including data in your presentation, it is generally to prove a certain point or convey one piece of information.
+You don’t want just to show a bunch of numbers but pass the message data tell.

 If you presented the paper copy, I bet you’d use a marker pen and circle the main point.
 You can create a similar effect also on a slide.
 I suggest two ways: